buildpacks/rfcs/text/0000-additonal-oci-artifacts.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

-The main addition to the spec is the addition of the fields in layer.toml as well as the changes to lifecycle to see them.
+The only addition to the spec is the addition of the artifacts.toml as well as the changes to lifecycle to parse and act on the new config.